Collection points are currently closed. Thank you for donating!

 This means for:

-• Period undies there must be tags on or still in their boxes
+• Period undies there must be tags on or still in the box

-• Menstrual cups must be packaging and instructions that include information on Toxic Shock Syndrome (TSS)
+• Menstrual cups must be in original packaging (to comply with the Therapeutic Goods Association requirements) and include information on Toxic Shock Syndrome (TSS)

 • Reusable pads must be packaged and include